Kong/terraform-provider-konnect/docs/resources/event_gateway_virtual_cluster.md

 Optional:

-- `mediation` (String) The mediation type for SASL/PLAIN authentication.
-Not Null; must be one of ["passthrough", "terminate"]
+- `mediation` (String) The mediation type for SASL/PLAIN authentication. possible known values include one of ["passthrough", "terminate"]; Not Null
 - `principals` (Attributes List) List of principals to be able to authenticate with, used with `terminate` mediation. (see [below for nested schema](#nestedatt--authentication--sasl_plain--principals))

 <a id="nestedatt--authentication--sasl_plain--principals"></a>